I’m Jen and, even from the very beginning, I’ve loved food.

 And filled with fresh, whole ingredients for me.

 Today Chris loves tons of healthy foods if they’re prepared in a delicious way.

-My promise: only Meat-and-Potatoes-Guy approved tasty, delicious, and satisfying recipes will ever make it into this blog.
+So here’s my promise: only Meat-and-Potatoes-Guy approved tasty, delicious, and satisfying recipes will ever make it into this blog!

 These days, there’s one more member of the family to cook for…

 Calvin happens to be heart-meltingly, absolutely, over-the-top adorable.

 So he gets lots of homemade treats.

 My second promise: Only Calvin approved dog treat recipes will make it into this blog…

 However, to be fair, Calvin loves eating wood chips.